rhuebner76/little-aspnetcore-book/README.md

 # The Little ASP.NET Core Book

+Original

 *by Nate Barbettini*

 Copyright &copy; 2018.
 All rights reserved.

 ISBN: 978-1-387-75615-5

+Revision

+*by Russ Huebner*

+Copyright &copy; 2024.
+All rights reserved.

 Released under the Creative Commons Attribution 4.0 license.
 You are free to share, copy, and redistribute this book in any format, or remix and transform it for any purpose (even commercially).
 You must give appropriate credit and provide a link to the license.